Continuous Improvement Consultants

 Practical Process Improvement (PPI)

 Practical process improvement uses 8 logical and simple steps, with practical tools and methods that can be taught to anyone, this is a continuous improvement method that can be adopted by everyone in the organisation.
 This does not, however, remove responsibility for the delivery for the senior management team, the senior team are responsible for seeing the opportunity and framing it as an opportunity for teams to work on for example;

 - Currently staff turnover is too high with the loss of 5 employees a month leading to higher costs in recruitment and training, low team engagement and poor standard of work.

-- Currently 6 out of 10 invoices are not paid on time leading to hold on credit with suppliers, additional charges and poor company image / loss of confidence.
+- Currently, 6 out of 10 invoices are not paid on time leading to holding on credit with suppliers, additional charges and poor company image/loss of confidence.

 - Currently, the time to set up a new customer account takes an average of 15 days, this is too long and does not meet customer expectation.